Applied Part 3. Project Constitution: First Rules Referendum

 rollback_condition: "repeat_incidents_same_node>=2 or Safety veto"

-If you are adapting the chapter for your project, replace the action names, but do not remove max_scope, ttl, and rollback_condition.
+If you adapt the chapter to your own project, replace the action names, but do not remove max_scope, ttl, and rollback_condition.

 Steps